 Part 1: A Misbegotten Suicide Pact

-On September 1, 1907, a young man named Peter Turner stood before the Supreme Court of Tennessee, with his attorney by his side.
+On September 1, 1907, Peter Turner stood before the Supreme Court of Tennessee, with his attorney by his side.
 He was appealing his first-degree murder conviction.

 To understand how this came to be, we must return to the scene of the crime.

 Little is known about Turner’s life prior to the time he moved to Knoxville.
 He was from South Carolina.
 He was an educated man, who had once worked for the former sheriff.
 He sold newspapers now, and he liked to draw.
 He was in love with a married woman named Minnie Scott.
 Her husband, Will Scott, was a waiter at Ashe’s restaurant.

 On the evening of March 15, 1907, Mrs. Minnie Scott was visiting her cousin, who lived a short distance from her own home.
 The sun had gone down some time ago, when she rose and bid her cousin farewell.

 Instead of going home, she set out to meet her lover, Peter Turner, at the corner of Lithgow Street and Church Avenue in East Knoxville.
 Minnie was a very attractive woman, and she dressed neatly.
 In her gloved hand, she carried a handwritten statement.
 In it, she detailed her relations with Turner and explained they had decided that since they could not live together, they must die together.

 Peter Turner was waiting for her on the corner.
 They embraced and spoke for a few moments.
 Then three shots rang out.